This post was reviewed and updated on July 6, 2020

 As a last resort, you may also want to consider invoice discounting or spot factoring.
 These are alternative ways of using unpaid invoices as collateral for a loan, but comes at relatively high prices.

-Invoice discounting is typically a very short-term financing option in which the unpaid invoices are used as collateral.
+Invoice discounting is typically a very short-term financing option in which an unpaid invoice are used as collateral.
 The amount of debt issued by the lender is usually 80% of the amount of outstanding invoices.
 Invoice discounting companies will collect your interest payments as well as a monthly fee for managing the transaction, making this a relatively expensive form of financing.

 Spot factoring is when a factoring company buys a single invoice as a one-time factoring transaction, typically a larger outstanding invoice.
 Because of the singularity of the invoice being sold, this is a much higher-risk transaction for banks as opposed to a more typical factoring agreement, in which numerous invoices would be included.